María Dueñas (violinist): Composing career

-Dueñas is also a composer and the founder the Hamamelis Quartett.
-She composed the piece Farewell when she was 13, which was awarded the Robert Schumann International Piano Competition award in 2016.
-Her piece was later produced as a music video.
+Dueñas plays the piano on occasion and through this developed an interest in experimenting with different harmonies.
+This eventually resulted in her composing the piece “Farewell” when she was 13, which was awarded the Robert Schumann International Piano Competition award in 2016.
+In 2020 with production by Alexander Houben and performance from pianist Evgeny Sinaiski, her piece later premiered as a music video.